 MTPC is required to make certain milestone payments to the Company aggregating up to approximately \$225.0 million upon the achievement of specified development, regulatory and commercial events.
 More specifically, the Company received \$10.0 million in development milestone payments, and is eligible to receive up to \$40.0 million in regulatory milestone payments, of which the Company received \$10.0 million in relation to the JNDA filing in the third quarter of 2019 and earned an additional \$15.0 million following regulatory approval of vadadustat in Japan in the second quarter of 2020, which the Company received in the third quarter of 2020, and up to \$175.0 million in commercial milestone payments associated with aggregate sales of all products.
 In consideration for the exclusive license and other rights contained in the MTPC Agreement, MTPC also made a \$20.0 million upfront payment as well as a payment of \$20.5 million for Phase 2 studies in Japanese patients completed by the Company and reimbursed by MTPC.
-The Company is also entitled to receive tiered royalty payments ranging from the low teens to 20% on annual net sales of vadadustat in the MTPC Territory.
+The Company is also entitled to receive tiered royalty payments ranging from 13% to 20% on annual net sales of vadadustat in the MTPC Territory.
 Royalty payments are subject to certain reductions, including upon the introduction of competitive products in certain instances.
 Royalties are due on a country-by-country basis from the date of first commercial sale of a licensed product in a country until the last to occur of: (i) the expiration of the last to expire valid claim within the intellectual property covering the licensed product, (ii) the expiration of marketing or regulatory exclusivity in such country, or (iii) the tenth anniversary of the first commercial sale of such licensed product in such country.
-Due to the uncertainty of drug development and commercialization and the high historical failure rates associated therewith, although the Company has received \$10.0 million in development milestones, \$25.0 million in regulatory milestones, no additional milestone may ever be received from MT
+Due to the uncertainty of drug development and commercialization and the high historical failure rates associated therewith, although the Company has received \$10.0 million in development milestones and \$25.0 million in regulatory milestones, no additional milestone may ever be received from MTPC.
+The Company recognizes any revenue from MTPC royalties in the period in which the sales occur.
+As noted above, in February 2021, the Company entered into the Royalty Agreement, whereby the Company sold its right to receive royalties and sales milestones under the MTPC Agreement, subject to certain caps and other terms and conditions (see Note 5 for additional information).